inngest/inngest/docs/SDK_SPEC.md

 ### 4.3.1.
 Receiving a Sync Request

 When an SDK receives a `PUT` request, it is treated as the first step of a Sync.
-This request can come from automatically from Inngest, from being triggered when using an Inngest UI, or from any `PUT` request, allowing a Developer to manually trigger a deploy by contacting their own service.
+This request can come automatically from Inngest, from being triggered when using an Inngest UI, or from any `PUT` request, allowing a Developer to manually trigger a deploy by contacting their own service.

 The request is not expected to have any payload.
 When returning data in later sections, an SDK MUST adhere to the following JSON output: